t-taniai/TSS_CVPR2016_EvaluationKit/Readme.txt

 ---------

 - Dataset : Sample dataset containing some image pairs from FG3DCar, JODS and PASCAL.
-- Results : Sample results for the two image pairs
+- Results : Sample results for the image pairs
 - EvalToolVC     : Evaluation and visualization tool written using Visual Studio 2013 (C++)
 - EvalToolMATLAB : Evaluation and visualization tool written using MATLAB